-Current release is 2019 Edition which includes the Tax Cuts & Jobs Act of 2017 and Section 199A deductions for small businesses.
+Current release is 2020 Edition which includes the Tax Cuts & Jobs Act of 2017, Section 199A deductions for small businesses and SECURE Act of 2019.
 We might have additional updates as the IRS provides further guidance.
 Please email us to let us know you want an updated version, and we will ship free of charge.
 You may also want to visit our blog to catch up on some recent guidance and other issues surrounding small businesses-

 Avoid Self-Employment Taxes

 How can I avoid self-employment taxes?
 This simple question was the inspiration for creating an article describing the benefits of an S Corporation.
 That original article, which was about four pages long, quickly became a series of KnowledgeBase articles on WCG (formerly Watson CPA Group) website.
 The articles touched on basic topics such as how to elect S Corp status, shareholder payroll, reasonable salary determination and liability protection.
 Those broad topics demanded much more information, both horizontally by spanning into more related issues, and vertically by digging deeper into the granular yet riveting levels of the tax code.
 Beyond general S Corp benefits, our 2020 edition of this book will show you-

 - State Taxes, Nexus, FBA Problems, and Liability

 - The 185 Reasons an S Corp or LLC Might Stink